 For the topping:

--In a large bowl, whisk together the flour, baking powder, baking soda, sugar, salt, garlic powder, cayenne, black pepper, and paprika.
+- -In a large bowl, whisk together the flour, baking powder, baking soda, sugar, salt, garlic powder, cayenne, seafood seasoning, black pepper, and paprika.

--Drop the dough by full tablespoons full on a parchment lined baking sheets.
+- -Drop the dough by heaping tablespoons (1½ tablespoon) onto parchment-lined baking sheets.

--Brush the tops of the baked biscuits with the melted butter and serve!
+- -Brush the tops of the baked biscuits with the melted butter mixture and serve!